 Gender in crises

-Crises not only introduce new gender challenges but also exacerbate existing inequalities.
-Globally, women and girls are disproportionately impacted by poverty, violence, and limited access to health and education, which heightens their vulnerability during crises.
-They are often responsible for caregiving and managing household needs.
-At the same time, men are frequently expected to engage in armed conflicts, often leaving their families behind and, in the most tragic cases, sacrificing their lives.
-Our goal is to explore these dynamics through a transcultural gender lens, examining both differences and commonalities.
+Crises not only introduce new gender-specific challenges but also intensify pre-existing inequalities.
+Worldwide, women and girls are disproportionately affected by poverty, violence, and limited access to healthcare and education, exacerbating their vulnerability in times of crisis.
+They often bear primary responsibility for caregiving and household management.
+Meanwhile, men are frequently expected to engage in armed conflicts, often leaving their families behind and, in the most tragic cases, sacrificing their lives.
+Our objective is to examine these dynamics through a transcultural gender lens, highlighting both divergences and commonalities.

 Recent publications